-These bylaws may be amended by a two-thirds vote of the members present at any meeting in which a quorum is present, provided such proposed amendments have been approved by the Chapter’s board, and at least 30 calendar days’ notice has been given to all members of any proposed amendments.
+These bylaws may be amended by a two-thirds vote of the members present or proxying at any meeting during the annual election process, provided such proposed amendments have first been approved by the Chapter’s board, and at least 21 days’ notice has been given to all members of any proposed amendments.
 Amendments adopted in accordance with this provision will become effective only after approval by the Society’s board.
 The effective date for approved amendments will be determined by the Chapter’s board; however, approved amendments will go into effect no later than the start of the next fiscal year.
 Chapter members shall be informed of amendment approval or rejection as soon as possible.

 ARTICLE VII –POLICIES